-After attending a small, two-year college, Nathaniel Royer wanted a bigger school—but not too big—where he could work toward being a research scientist.
+After attending Dean College, Nathaniel Royer wanted a bigger school—but not too big—where he could work toward being a research scientist.
 “I looked at schools like BU and Northeastern but I chose UMass Lowell.
 It’s one of the better schools in the area for sciences and I’m getting a great degree and the same opportunities for half the cost.”

 Royer found his coursework challenging, but he discovered early in his academic career at UMass Lowell that there were a lot of people and places willing to help him – including his professors.

 Royer says: “The academics are challenging, but the resources to help you succeed are abundant.
 I met most of my professors at orientation and they were very welcoming, which made a difference.
 I’m particularly close to my adviser, Ezequiel Rivera.”

 After his first small school in rural Pennsylvania, Royer also reveled in the size and location of this campus.
 “UMass Lowell is a mid-size school,” Royer says, “but the campus feels big.
 I like that it’s walking distance from the heart of Lowell, which is really very nice.
 At the same time, I’m within an hour or two of the White Mountains, where I ski almost every weekend during the season.”